 To conclude Isabel Kelly’s funeral, the family chose a song that was very powerful and so gripping.
 It is called “Carry You Home” by James Blunt”.
 It is a tender and intimate song about death and love and was important for the family to help them express their own feelings of death and loss.The chorus reads as follow, “As strong as you were, tender you go.
 I’m watching you breathing for the last time.
 A song for you heart, but when it is quiet, I know what it means and I’ll carry you home”.

 After the funeral, we all gathered for refreshments.
 I was standing off to the side, and in the corner of my eye I caught someone slowly coming toward me.
-He would have been in his nineties, a frail World War 2, Royal Canadian Air Force vet in his distinguished ceremonial dress uniform, and one of many who loved Isabel Kelly.
+He would have been in his nineties, a frail World War 2 Royal Canadian Air Force vet in his distinguished ceremonial dress uniform.
+He was one of many who loved Isabel Kelly.
 He was pushing a walker, which carried an oxygen tank that pumped vital supplemental oxygen to keep him going.
-I met him halfway, and as I met him, he held out his hand and gave me an incredibly firm handshake.
+I met the man halfway.
+And as I met him, he held out his hand and gave me an incredibly firm handshake.
 With his eyes welling up with tears he said, “I just want to say thank you”.
 It would have been a difficult day for this very dear man, as he lost yet another one of his own.
 There was a common thread that joined this World War 2 veteran and Isabel Kelly.
 There are so few World War 2 veterans left, and those who are left we are losing at an alarming rate.
 I did not want to let go of this dear man’s hand, and searching for words to comfort him, I simply said, “No, thank you for everything you have done for me.
 Thank you”.